 The Shehecheyanu is a great generic catchall prayer that's basically saying, "Wow!
 We are really happy we got to this moment!"
-Like for example, after the JewBelong website goes live and doesn't crash after working our asses off for months to make it perfect, we will say Shehecheyanu.
+Like for example, after we have been working our asses off for months, when the new release of the JewBelong website goes live and doesn't crash with all the high-fiving, we will say Shehecheyanu.

-Baruch atah, Adonai Eloheinu melech ha-olam, shehecheyanu v'key'manu v'higiyanu lazman hazeh.
+Baruch atah Adonai, Eloheinu melech ha-olam, shehecheyanu v'key'manu v'higiyanu lazman hazeh.